36-Year-Old Catcher – Free Agent

 Ronny Paulino Contract Information:

-Signed a minor league contract with the Orioles in May of 2013.
+Paulino signed a minor league contract with the Tigers in November of 2013.

 To instantly reveal our fantasy analysis of every player – including Ronny Paulino – simply subscribe now.

 |Last 14 Games||0||0||0||0||0||0||0||0||0||0||0||0||0||0||.000||.000||.000||.000|